Provable Diffusion Posterior Sampling for Bayesian Inversion: Preliminaries

-From~\citet{anderson1982reverse}, the marginal density of $\bar{\mX}_{t}^{\vy}$ is $q_{T-t}(\cdot|\vy)$, which coincides with the marginal density of the forward process $\mX_{T-t}^{\vy}$.
-This fundamental result enables us to generate samples from the target posterior density $q_{0}(\cdot|\vy)$ by simulating the time-reversal process~\eqref{eq:reversal}.

-However, a crucial question arises: \begin{quote} \emph{How can we estimate the posterior score $\nabla\log q_{t}(\cdot|\vy)$ for $t\in(0,T)$?} \end{quote} In the next section, we review previous work on this question.
+From~\citet{anderson1982reverse}, the marginal density of $\bar{\mX}_{t}^{\vy}$ is $q_{T-t}(\cdot\given\vy)$, which coincides with the marginal density of the forward process $\mX_{T-t}^{\vy}$.
+This fundamental result enables us to generate samples from the target posterior density $q_{0}(\cdot\given\vy)$ by simulating the time-reversal process~\eqref{eq:reversal}.
+However, a crucial question arises: \begin{itemize} \item {\it How can we estimate the posterior score $\nabla\log q_{t}(\cdot\given\vy)$ for $t\in(0,T)$?} \end{itemize} A natural starting point is the Bayes decomposition~\eqref{eq:bayes:posterior:t}, which expresses the posterior score as the sum of a time-dependent log-likelihood gradient and the time-dependent prior score: